What Is Money Laundering?

 - Laundering the proceeds arising from predicate offenses.

 - The Federal Bureau of Investigation (FBI) is involved in investigating money laundering, especially when financing terrorists are involved.
-Because the criminal offense involves a large scale financial crime, other agencies are also involved in the investigation of money laundering and the FBI may find the need to coordinate with the other state agencies that are involved in investigating the crime within their jurisdiction.
+Because the criminal offense involves a large scale financial crime, other agencies are also involved in the investigation and the FBI may find the need to coordinate with the other state agencies that are involved in investigating the crime within their jurisdiction.

 - The Financial Action Task Force is an intergovernmental body that was created in order to develop and improve the policies regarding money laundering and terrorist financing.